Tommy's PregnancyHub

 Epilepsy and planning a pregnancy

-If you have epilepsy it’s very important to talk to your doctor or specialist before you start trying to conceive a baby.
+If you have epilepsy it’s very important to talk to your doctor or specialist before you start trying to have a baby.

 Why is it important to plan my pregnancy?

-There are things that can be done now to help you and your baby can stay as healthy as possible.
-That’s why it’s really important to get the professional support you need before getting pregnant.
+There are things that can be done now to help you and your baby stay healthy, such as improving seizure control and reviewing your epilepsy medication.
+That’s why it’s important to get the professional support you need before getting pregnant.

-It is important not to stop taking medication before talking to a doctor or specialist about it.
+Do not stop taking epilepsy medication before talking to a doctor.
 They will look at the safest options for you and baby.

 Who do I speak to for advice about conceiving with epilepsy?

-If you are taking anti-epileptic medications ask your GP to refer you for preconception counselling.
-This will be an appointment with a doctor or nurse who knows about pregnancy and epilepsy.
+If you are taking anti-epileptic medications, ask your GP to refer you for pre-conception counselling.
+This is when a doctor or nurse who knows all about pregnancy and epilepsy can help you get ready for pregnancy.

-They can talk to you about how epilepsy affects you and the risks and benefits of all treatment options before you become pregnant.
-These include:
+They can talk to you about how epilepsy affects you, and the risks and benefits of all the treatment options, before you become pregnant.

 I’m waiting for a specialist appointment.
 Can I try to conceive in the meantime?